About Red Hat, Inc.

-The trend of companies moving large amounts of data to hybrid cloud systems matches up with Red Hat’s strengths in deploying and management software and application development.
+The trend of companies moving large amounts of data to hybrid cloud systems matches up with Red Hat's strengths in deploying management software and application development.
 Companies also have trended toward open source software and away from proprietary technologies.

 Red Hat is betting that container technology will be a growth engine for the company.
 Container-based applications provide more flexibility in that they can work in multi-cloud and hybrid cloud environments.
 Red Hat's recent acquisitions, including that of CoreOS in 2108, strengthened the its container offerings.

 The proposed $34 billion acquisition of Red Hat by IBM could provide Red Hat with additional resources to develop technologies and products for hybrid cloud applications.
 The addition of Red Hat would enable IBM to offer a software-centric approach to hybrid clouds.
 IBM and Red Hat have partnered to offer software services for about 20 years.
 The deal was expected to close in late 2019.

 Mergers and Acquisitions

 In 2018 Red Hat acquired NooBaa, a startup developing software for managing data storage services across hybrid and multicloud environments.
 NooBaa can enable data to be written to one place, or move it as needed for viewing the data across multiple environments.
 The technology augments Red Hat's hybrid cloud offerings.